Managing PostgreSQL users

-You can add and remove users, as well as manage their individual settings.
+You can add users, remove users, and manage their individual settings.

 Warning

-You can use SQL commands to assign privileges to users but you cannot use them to add or change users.
+While you can use SQL commands to assign user privileges, you cannot use them to add or modify users.
 For more information, see Assigning privileges and roles to users.

 Getting a list of users